Airship: 19th century

 In 1874, Micajah Clark Dyer filed U.S. Patent 154,654 "Apparatus for Navigating the Air".
 It is believed successful trial flights were made between 1872 and 1874, but detailed dates are not available.
 The apparatus used a combination of wings and paddle wheels for navigation and propulsion.

 In operating the machinery the wings receive an upward and downward motion, in the manner of the wings of a bird, the outer ends yielding as they are raised, but opening out and then remaining rigid while being depressed.
 The wings, if desired, may be set at an angle so as to propel forward as well as to raise the machine in the air.
 The paddle-wheels are intended to be used for propelling the machine, in the same way that a vessel is propelled in water.
 An instrument answering to a rudder is attached for guiding the machine.
 A balloon is to be used for elevating the flying ship, after which it is to be guided and controlled at the pleasure of its occupants.

 More details can be found in the book about his life.

 In 1883, the first electric-powered flight was made by Gaston Tissandier, who fitted a 1.5 hp Siemens electric motor to an airship.

 The first fully controllable free flight was made in 1884 by Charles Renard and Arthur Constantin Krebs in the French Army airship La France.
-La France made the first flight of an airship that landed where it took off; the 170 ft long, 66000 cuft airship covered 8 km in 23 minutes with the aid of an 8.5 hp electric motor, and a 435 kg battery.
+La France made the first flight of an airship that landed where it took off; the 170 ft long, 66000 ft3 airship covered 8 km in 23 minutes with the aid of an 8.5 hp electric motor, and a 435 kg battery.
 It made seven flights in 1884 and 1885.

 In 1888, the design of the Campbell Air Ship, designed by Professor Peter C. Campbell, was built by the Novelty Air Ship Company.
 It was lost at sea in 1889 while being flown by Professor Hogan during an exhibition flight.

 From 1888 to 1897, Friedrich Wölfert built three airships powered by Daimler Motoren Gesellschaft-built petrol engines, the last of which, Deutschland, caught fire in flight and killed both occupants in 1897.
 The 1888 version used a 2 hp single cylinder Daimler engine and flew 10 km from Canstatt to Kornwestheim.